garden-io/garden/docs/k8s-plugins/ephemeral-k8s/ingress.md

 ## DNS

 Each cluster has it's own wildcard DNS entry, which ends in `preview.garden`.
-Your ingress links will be printed out for you by Garden and in the [web dashboard](https://app.garden.io).
+Your ingress links will be printed out for you by Garden and in the [dashboard](https://app.garden.io).

 ## Using your own ingress controller